 NCERT Exemplar Solutions Class 8 Science Chapter 2 – Free PDF Download

-NCERT Exemplar Solutions for Class 8 Science Chapter 2 Microorganisms: Friend and Foe will assist students to cross-check their knowledge on Microorganisms.
-Students who are planning to take up in higher secondary schools should study this NCERT Exemplar Solutions Class 8 Science thoroughly to understand the concepts from the exam point of view.
+NCERT Exemplar Solutions for Class 8 Science Chapter 2 Microorganisms: Friend and Foe will assist students in cross-checking their knowledge on various concepts and topics in Microorganisms.
+Students who are planning to take the annual exam should study this NCERT Exemplar Solutions Class 8 Science thoroughly to understand the concepts from the exam point of view.

-This NCERT Exemplar has answers to the questions provided in NCERT Exemplar book.
-All the questions provided in exemplar books are solved by the subject experts and this page has answers to 7 MCQs, 9 very short answer questions, 11 short answer questions.
+The NCERT Exemplar has answers to the questions provided in the NCERT Exemplar book.
+All the questions provided in exemplar books are solved by the subject experts, and this page has answers to 7 MCQs, 9 very short answer questions, and 11 short answer questions.
 The chapter Microorganisms: Friend and Foe are about learning what microorganisms are and how they help us to survive.
-In this chapter, the students will learn about different types of microorganisms like friendly microorganisms and harmful microorganisms.
-Visit below for the downloadable link to get free PDF.
+In this chapter, students will learn about different types of microorganisms, like friendly microorganisms and harmful microorganisms.
+Visit the below link to get a free downloadable PDF.

 1. Which of the following reproduces only inside a host cell?